liefery-it-legacy/blog/_posts/2019-07-22-battle-of-the-patterns-part-1.md

 ```
 and the selector return value will always match exactly what is in the state.

 The problem with this?
-We now have to handle absense of values ourselves.
+We now have to handle absence of values ourselves.
 We need to check if things are empty or present when we use them – exactly what Option types were added to avoid.
 We are dealing with the baggage of Option types without the benefits of safety.
 Let's see if we can improve on this.

 ## A compromise?
 _Follow the Option pattern strictly and be more lenient with selectors_